A probabilistic model for the distribution of ranks of elliptic curves over $\mathbb{Q}$: Random model, following Cram er, part 1

 \begin{remark} Suppose $E/\Q$ and $E'/\Q$ are two non-isomorphic elliptic curves.
 If $E$ and $E'$ happen to be in the same isogeny class, then their Selmer ranks will not be independent events.
 However, by a theorem of Kenku (\cite{kenku}), an elliptic curve $E/\Q$ is isogenous to at most $8$ non-isomorphic elliptic curves over $\Q$.
-Thus, we may disregard the possibility of isogenous curves, as it would only contribute a negligible error that would vanish as we increase the sample size. \end{remark}
+Thus, we may disregard the possibility of isogenous curves, as it would only contribute a negligible error that would vanish as we increase the sample size.
+Indeed, for a given height $X$, there are about $\kappa X^{5/6}$ elliptic curves of height up to $X$, and if we sample $m$ curves up to height $X$, the probability that none of them are isogenous is given by, at least by,